tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

 After compilation, check to see if the AV products running in the lab detect the bugger.
 If it gets detected start playing with segments and other formats, etcetera.

+## Modify hex values

+Some parts of the code may be doing nothing

+* Open file with hex editor.
+* Change values that don’t affect code execution.
+* Save and test the file.

-## Payloads from scratch
+## Create payloads from scratch

-Note that creating a new payload or shellcode that creates a new signature that is not present in the antivirus tools database can still be effective but falls short on the new solutions that base their detection on heuristics and behavioural analysis.
+Note that creating a new payload or shellcode that creates a new signature that is not present in the antivirus' tools database can still be effective but falls short on the new solutions that base their detection on heuristics and behavioural analysis.
 Learn to write your own payloads in python from scratch: